OVERVIEW

 • Garbage Service: please empty your booth garbage and/or recycling in appropriate zero-waste containers

-• A Waste Water (gray water) unit is located downtown.
+• Waste Water (gray water) dumping is not provided.
 Do NOT dispose of any gray water in the portable restroom, in the streets, or storm drains

 • Clean water is available for vendor usage at designated locations